-Disbursement of grant funds occurs in one lump sum upon execution of the Grant Agreement.
-The State Controller's Office (SCO) will issue the warrant (check) to the County Applicant as listed on the Applicant Information Form.
-Grantees must submit statements of expenditures to the BSCC through an online process no later than 45 days following the end of the invoicing period.
+Disbursement of grant funds occurs on a reimbursement basis for costs incurred during a reporting period.
+Grantees shall be paid in one lump sum.
+The State Controller's Office (SCO) will issue the warrant (check) to the individual designated on the Applicant Information Form as the Financial Officer for the grant.
+Grantees must submit invoices to the BSCC through an online process no later than 45 days following the end of the invoicing period.
 Grantees must maintain adequate supporting documentation for all costs claimed on invoices.
-BSCC staff may conduct a desk review process which requires grantees to submit electronic documentation to support all grant funds claimed during the invoicing period and on-site monitoring visits that will include a review of documentation maintained as substantiation for project expenditures.
+BSCC staff will conduct a desk review process which requires grantees to submit electronic documentation to support all grant funds claimed during the invoicing period and on-site monitoring visits that will include a review of documentation maintained as substantiation for project expenditures.